Lucy Stone: Marriage

 Henry Blackwell began a two-year courtship of Stone in the summer of 1853.
 Stone told him she did not wish to marry because she did not want to surrender control over her life and would not assume the legal position occupied by a married woman.
 Blackwell maintained that despite the law, couples could create a marriage of equal partnership, governed by their mutual agreement.
 They could also take steps to protect the wife against unjust laws, such as placing her assets in the hands of a trustee.
-He also believed that marriage would allow each partner to accomplish more than he or she could alone, and to show how he could help advance Stone's work, he arranged her highly successful western lecturing tour of 1853.
+He also believed that marriage would allow each partner to accomplish more than he or she could alone.
+In order to show how he could help advance Stone's work, he arranged her highly successful western lecturing tour in 1853.
 Over an eighteen-month courtship conducted primarily through correspondence, Stone and Blackwell discussed the nature of marriage, actual and ideal, as well as their own natures and suitability for marriage.
 Stone gradually fell in love and in November 1854 agreed to marry Blackwell.